lokmane101/lokmane101/README.md

 # Hey there! 👋

-I'm a fourth-year Data Engineering student with a passion for computer science and all things data.
+I'm a fifth-year Data Engineering student with a passion for computer science and all things data.
 I'm currently on the lookout for a summer internship in data engineering, science, or analytics.
 Ready to dive into real-world challenges and contribute to innovative projects!

 ## About Me